unnir/BAG2_cds_ff_mpt/README.md

 6. (non-BWRC users) Update cds.lib.core to point to avTech library.

-7. (non-BWRC users) Update cds_ff_mpt.corners_setup.sdb, which sets up model files and process corners for BAG, to point to the correct model file location.
+7. (non-BWRC users) Update cds_ff_mpt/corners_setup.sdb, which sets up model files and process corners for BAG, to point to the correct model file location.

 8. Clone all dependent git submodules.
 Run the following commands: